 Season 6, Episode 41 This week on Freakonomics Radio: for decades, G.D.P. has been a standard way of measuring living standards around the world.
 Martha Nussbaum tells Stephen J. Dubner that she’d rather use some better data.
-Plus: Steve Ballmer wants to know how the U.S. government actually using its G.D.P.
+Plus: Steve Ballmer wants to know how the U.S. government is actually using its G.D.P.
 To find out more, check out the podcasts from which this hour was . . .

-Season 6, Episode 49 This week on Freakonomics Radio: The digital age is making pen and paper seem obsolete.
+Season 6, Episode 49 This week on Freakonomics Radio: the digital age is making pen and paper seem obsolete.
 But what are we giving up if we give up on handwriting?
 A famous economics essay features a pencil (yes, a pencil) arguing that “not a single person on the face of this earth knows how to make me.”
 Is the pencil just . . .

-Season 5, Episode 42 This week on Freakonomics Radio, in our collective zeal to reform schools and close the achievement gap, we may have lost sight of where most learning really happens — at home.
+Season 8, Episode 17 This week on Freakonomics Radio, in our collective zeal to reform schools and close the achievement gap, we may have lost sight of where most learning really happens — at home.
 Dana Suskind of the Thirty Million Words Initiative works with parents in their homes to teach them the best ways of helping their babies learn language. . . .

 Three university presidents try to answer our listeners’ questions about college in the age of Covid-19.
 The result?
 Not much pomp and a whole lot of circumstance.
 To find out more, check out the podcast from which this hour was drawn: “What Will College Look Like in the Fall (and Beyond)?”

 You want to listen to Freakonomics Radio?
 That’s great!
 Most people use a podcast app on their smartphone.
 It’s free (with the purchase of a phone, of course).
 Looking for more guidance?
 We’ve got you covered.

 Stay up-to-date on all our shows.
 We promise no spam.